nik-ez/snowiq-docs/soc-user-management.md

 An Admin user can edit the personal information of users after they have been uploaded by following the steps below.

 * Click the 'Pencil' icon at the end of the user record.
-* The system will prompt with the following dialog box with the existing details of the user:
+* The system will display a prompt with the following dialog box with the existing details of the user:

 ![Edit User Info](/images/soc/soc-user-management/edit-user-info.png){: .width-xl}{: data-lightbox="3"}